shaunsmith/accs-cache-client-api-examples/README.md

 Cache API Basics
 ----------------

-To access a cache using the Java client API there are a few simple steps:
+To access a cache using the Java client library there are a few simple steps:

 1. Create a `SessionProvider` for an Application Cache that you've previously created providing a URL with its name (e.g., `MyCache`) and the port that supports the desired transport protocol: 1444 for GRPC, 8080 for REST.
 When using REST, the cache hostname is followed by "/ccs".